 Here’s a great summary of the strategies franchise owners and operators can use to leverage each other’s strengths:

-When franchisors and franchisees work together, everybody wins.
+When franchisors and franchisees work together with local marketing, everybody wins.